microsoft/onnxruntime/docs/performance/tune-performance.md

 ```

 * Thread Count
-  * `sess_options.intra_op_num_threads = 2` controls the number of threads to use to run the model
+  * `sess_options.intra_op_num_threads = 2` controls the number of threads to use to run the model.
 * Sequential vs Parallel Execution
   * `sess_options.execution_mode = rt.ExecutionMode.ORT_SEQUENTIAL` controls whether the operators in the graph run sequentially or in parallel.
-Usually when a model has many branches, setting this option to false will provide better performance.
+Usually when a model has many branches, setting this option to `ORT_PARALLEL` will provide better performance.
   * When `sess_options.execution_mode = rt.ExecutionMode.ORT_PARALLEL`, you can set `sess_options.inter_op_num_threads` to control the
 number of threads used to parallelize the execution of the graph (across nodes).
+* Graph Optimization Level

-* sess_options.graph_optimization_level = rt.GraphOptimizationLevel.ORT_ENABLE_ALL.
-Default is already ORT_ENABLE_ALL(99).
-Please see [onnxruntime_c_api.h](https://github.com/microsoft/onnxruntime/tree/master/include/onnxruntime/core/session/onnxruntime_c_api.h#L286)  (enum GraphOptimizationLevel) for the full list of all optimization levels.
-For details regarding available optimizations and usage please refer to the [Graph Optimizations Doc](graph-optimizations.md).
+  * `sess_options.graph_optimization_level = rt.GraphOptimizationLevel.ORT_ENABLE_ALL` enables all optimizations which is the default.
+Please see [onnxruntime_c_api.h](https://github.com/microsoft/onnxruntime/tree/master/include/onnxruntime/core/session/onnxruntime_c_api.h#L286) (enum `GraphOptimizationLevel`) for the full list of all optimization levels.
+For details regarding available optimizations and usage, please refer to the [Graph Optimizations](graph-optimizations.md) documentation.

 ### MKL_DNN/nGraph Execution Provider

-MKL_DNN and nGraph depend on openmp for parallelization.
-For those execution providers, we need to use the openmp environment variable to tune the performance.
+MKL_DNN and nGraph depend on OpenMP for parallelization.
+For those execution providers, we need to use OpenMP environment variables to tune the performance.

 The most widely used environment variables are: